Methemoglobinemia - acquired

 Toggle: English / Spanish

-Methemoglobinemia is a blood disorder in which the body cannot reuse hemoglobin after it is damaged.
+Methemoglobinemia is a blood disorder in which the body cannot reuse hemoglobin because it is damaged.
 Hemoglobin is the oxygen-carrying molecule found in red blood cells.
-In some cases of methemoglobinemia, the hemoglobin is unable to effectively carry oxygen to body tissues.
+In some cases of methemoglobinemia, the hemoglobin is unable to carry enough oxygen to body tissues.

 Acquired methemoglobinemia results from exposure to certain drugs, chemicals, or foods.